ammbra/helm-faq/README.md

 # Intructions to Run this sample
-Helm version used: 3.0.0 unreleased.
+Helm version used: 3.0.1.
-Disclaimer: when this branch was pushed Helm3 was not unreleased, as depicted on the official website.
+Disclaimer: when this branch was pushed Helm3 was not unreleased.

 Prerequisites:
 * Docker image built and pushed to a container registry.